shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 </div>
 {% endhighlight %}

-**Line 2:** `aria-expanded` will provide us with an indicator that wether the input is collapsed or expanded.
+**Line 2:** `aria-expanded` will provide us with an indicator that whether the input is collapsed or expanded.
 It acts as a toggle button.

 **Line 2:** `aria-controls` has the value of the input ID, which means that the button is controlling that input.
 In our case, by visibility.